 Resource requirements: The DPD will not result in resource requirements that will impact on the SAC.

 Emissions and waste: The Sustainability Appraisal that accompanies the DPD has an objective to deal with waste in accordance with the waste hierarchy.
-No waste matters are relevant as part of this Core Strategy DPD.

 Excavation requirements: The DPD does not require excavation work.